Parish

 The Roman Catholic Parish of Our Lady of Mount Carmel, Banff, is part of the Diocese of Aberdeen.
 From the Reformation until the 19th Century priests celebrated the Mass and Sacraments throughout Banffshire by arrangement with the local Catholic noble families who harboured priests in Castles and safe houses in the region.

 The parish geographical area extends from Troup Head in the east, to Cullen Bay in the west, and Birkenhills in the South; it is surrounded by 6 other parishes within the Diocese of Aberdeen, the nearest being 18 miles distant.
 Around 160 Catholic households have been identified in our parish, mainly in the towns of Banff, Macduff, Turriff and Portsoy.
-Many of our parishioners are Polish.
-We want to offer a warm welcome to all.
+We want to offer a warm welcome to all!